 Henzler et al. (1992) reported that the carrier rate in rodents was proportional to the level of contamination in the environment from which they were captured.
 Moreover, excrement of rodents is a factor that would further amplify environmental contamination.
 Also, animals that do not directly feed on grain stocks and spilled stocks, but on human garbage and faeces may also contribute to the ubiquity of Salmonella spp. in the environment.
 Salmonella has been isolated from wild birds such as crows and gulls, which may feed in refuse dumps containing contaminated food (Nielsen et al. 1975, Kapperud et al. 1983, Murray 1991).
-Predators such as foxes and domesticated cats may consume both contaminated insects and rodents and in turn become carriers themselves (Singer et al. 1992).
+Predators such as foxes and domesticated cats may consume both contaminated insect larvae and rodents and in turn become carriers themselves (Singer et al. 1992).
 Evidence also exists that Salmonella may survive in the intestinal tracts of insects (Devi et al. 1991, Khalil et al. 1994, Letellier et al. 1999).
-Additionally, soil may be a contamination route for Salmonella, since the pathogen may resist acidic soils for an extended length of time due to an acid tolerance response, and pH does not appear to affect the adhesion of Salmonella to soil particles (Foster 1995).
+Additionally, soil may be a contamination route for Salmonella (Foster 1995).